The extensive grounds of Paxton House can lead to different adventures every time you visit, so no two visits are the same.

 - Highland cattle chew the cud in the fields adjacent to the house.

-- Look out for many different species of bird and deer enjoy the woodland.
+- Look out for many different species of bird and deer within the woodlands.

 - Overlooking the majestic River Tweed, the grounds were originally landscaped in the 18th century by Robert Robinson.

-- They are now designed so plants are flowering every season.
+- They are now designed so plants are flowering every season and are carefully maintained by our excellent team of volunteer gardeners.

-- Daffodils are synonymous with Paxton House; framing the House from the driveway.
+- Daffodils are synonymous with Paxton House; framing the driveway.

-- We have a great pond and welled garden to explore.
+- We also have a great pond and welled garden to explore.

 - Since the house was built the fishing rights have belonged to the estate.

-- Heron, cormorants, mute swans and sometimes even seals all inhabit the riverbanks.
+- Heron, cormorants, mute swans, otters and sometimes even seals all inhabit the riverbanks.

-- At Paxton netting is now carried out using the traditional coble or small boat.
+- At Paxton net fishing is now carried out using the traditional coble or small boat.

-Any more information on the gardens and grounds you can use the contact us form below.
+For any further information on the gardens and grounds please use the contact form below.

 A nice place for a walk Sue, Sheffield